-“Lifespark” is a template that can be added to any non-intelligent construct (referred to hereafter as the base creature).
-At the GM's option, intelligent golems that go berserk might instead gain the lifespark template.
+“Lifespark” is an acquired or inherited template that can be added to any nonintelligent construct (referred to hereafter as the base creature).
+At the GM's option, intelligent constructs that go berserk might instead gain the lifespark template.
 A lifespark construct uses all the base creature's statistics and special abilities except as noted below.

-Size and Type: Size and type are unchanged, but some features of the construct type no longer apply, as noted in the following sections.
+Type: Type is unchanged, but some features of the construct type no longer apply, as noted below.

 Special Qualities: The lifespark construct retains all the base creature's special qualities and gains those described here.

 Unlike normal constructs, the lifespark construct is not immune to mind-affecting effects.
 In fact, perhaps because of its past need for commands, its mind is especially vulnerable to magical compulsion.
 A lifespark construct takes a –2 penalty on saving throws against mind-affecting effects.
-Golems are still immune to magic, as described in the Bestiary.
+Golems are still immune to magic as described in their entries.

 Though the lifespark construct is not a living creature, a “spirit” still resides within it.
 Unlike most constructs, the lifespark construct is not immune to all necromantic effects.
-Certain spells that rely on the existence of a creature's soul (not “life force”)—namely astral projection, clone, magic jar,and soulbind—can affect lifespark constructs.
+Certain spells that rely on the existence of a creature's soul (not “life force”)—namely astral projection, clone, magic jar,and soul bind—can affect lifespark constructs.
 No other necromantic effects affect lifespark constructs, and they are still immune to death effects.
 Though they cannot be raised or resurrected, lifespark constructs can be reincarnated as described by the reincarnate spell.
-Golems are still immune to magic as described in the Bestiary.
+Lifespark golems are still immune to magic as described in their entries.